transitland/www-transit-land-v2/content/docs/onestop-id-scheme/index.md

 ## Where is the authority for a Onestop ID

-Onestop IDs are currently generated in the [Transitland Datastore web service](/documentation/datastore/) hosted at `https://transit.land/api/v1`
+OnestopIDs are generated or updated whenever data is imported into the Transitland database.

-To browse Onestop IDs for feeds and operators, try the [Transitland Feed Registry](/documentation/feed-registry/).
+To browse Onestop IDs for feeds and operators, try the [Transitland Operators index](/operators/).

-To browse Onestop IDs for operators, stops, and routes, try the [Mobility Explorer](https://mobility-explorer.interline.io).
+To browse Onestop IDs for operators, stops, and routes, try the [global transit map](/map).

-Onestop IDs are also included on all of the [Datastore's API endpoints](/documentation/datastore/api-endpoints.html).
+Onestop IDs are also included on all [Transitland APIs](/documentation/).

 For the future, Transitland may consider distributed mechanisms for registering, updating, and removing Onestop IDs, and welcomes suggestions on how to best share this responsibility among systems and users.